davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ## Use Cases

-To get more concrete, it might be helpful to see a few situations where people deploy consensus algorithms:
+Let’s take a look at a few situations where people deploy consensus algorithms:

 ### Example 1: Key-Value Store

-A key-value store is basically an implementation of the ‘map’ data structure, stored on one or more servers and made accessible over the network.
+A key-value store is a type of database, basically an implementation of the ‘map’ data structure stored on one or more servers and made accessible over the network.
 Common choices include mapping string keys to string values or byte-array keys to byte-array values.
 For large enough datasets, one server might not be big enough to store the whole thing, so it’s common to support splitting a key-value store across multiple servers.
 It also usually makes sense to maintain backups in case a server goes offline (maybe it crashed, or maybe we’re rebooting it to install updates).

-The kind of conflict that routinely appears in a key-value store is two different clients trying to update the same key at the same time.
-A consensus algorithm is one reasonable choice for deciding which update is accepted; all client submit their desired key-value updates to the consensus algorithm, and the consensus algorithm informs all clients which update was actually accepted.
-The client that was accepted moves on; the other clients can retry, return error, etc as needed.
+One kind of conflict that routinely appears in a key-value store is two different clients trying to update the same key at the same time.
+A consensus algorithm can be used here to decide which update is accepted; all client submit their desired key-value updates to the consensus algorithm, and the consensus algorithm informs all clients which update was actually accepted.
+The client that was accepted moves on; the other clients can retry, return an error, or do whatever else makes sense in context.
+But nobody erroneously thinks some other update was the accepted one.

-An alternate strategy is to assign individual keys to individual servers, TODO lead into the next section

-### Example 2: Locks and Assignment
+### Example 2: Lock Service

+A distributed lock service implements the networked version of the mutex locks you may have encountered in multithreaded code.
+A thread which obtains a distributed lock can be certain no other thread on any server in the network also holds the lock at the same time.
+Since a server could crash before releasing a lock, locks in a distributed lock service usually come with some kind of timeout; if the server doesn’t renew the lock before the timeout expires, it automatically loses the lock.

+A lock service like this can be useful for a variety of things; for example, the key-value store from the previous example might use such a lock service to decide which keys of the overall store are assigned to which servers, and which servers maintain backups of which keys.

+The main type of conflict that arises in a lock service is two or more servers trying to obtain the same lock at the same time.
+A consensus algorithm can determine which node ‘wins’ and actually obtains the lock; all other nodes learn through the consensus algorithm that they did not obtain the lock, and wait for it accordingly.

 ## Properties of a Consensus Algorithm

+Now let’s take what we know so far, and try to distill a set of requirements a consensus algorithm should meet.

+Unfortunately, there isn't a well-accepted set of consensus properties we can rattle off here.
+Database people have ACID (*atomic, consistent, isolated, durable*); there's no similarly catchy acronym for consensus algorithms.
+We're going to have to wing it.

+I don’t usually like using big words if it can be avoided, but this is one case where I think they’re necessary: these are very specific ideas, and we’re going to need to refer back to them a lot, so it’d be good to have one big word instead of lots-of-little-ones-repeated-all-the-time.
+Plus, big words are a necessary evil if you want to sound smart, get that promo / grant, etc.

+### The Consensus Properties

+Fundamentally, consensus algorithms take a set of conflicting options, decide on one, and guarantee that decision cannot be undone.
+This allows the decision to be treated as final, which in turn allows calling code using the consensus algorithm to move on and act on that decision.

+Lets unpack that.
+I see three separate properties:

+**Conflict resolution**: The algorithm gracefully handles conflicts when they arise; for example, it’s not an error for multiple servers to try to obtain the same distributed lock at the same time, even though the lock can’t be granted to all the servers simultaneously.
+The algorithm does something to resolve the conflict (in this example, choosing which server gets the lock).

+**Coherence**: There is one, and only one decision treated as final.
+Every server can eventually find out about it.
+In short, coherence means all servers are in sync by the time the algorithm finishes.
+For example, coherence means all servers know which server got the lock, and no server erroneously believes some other server got the lock.

+**No-Decoherence**: Once consensus is reached, the decision is final.
+No matter what new information becomes available in the future, it won’t change a decision the consensus algorithm has already made.
+This is what makes it safe for calling code to act on the decision.
+For example, it would be no good for the consensus algorithm powering a distributed lock server to reserve the right to change its mind &mdash; otherwise the consensus algorithm could decide a server no longer holds the lock *after* that server has already started running the lock-protected code!

+TODO actually quite strict about timeframes here

+TODO call these the consensus properties

+TODO in a new heading, fault tolerance

+TODO a new recap and outro

 ---
 TODO: with significant rework of opening prose, I think we can simplify this section.
 The way I now describe consensus both IRL and in code should map fairly well to the properties we’re about to describe here.
 For example, we’ve already said that consensus means not reopening past decisions, and we talked about how users of the algorithm need the decision to be final so they can make downstream decisions based on what consensus decided, which leads straight into the no-decoherence property; we just need to stress the tiny timescales in which we want that property to hold.